Private, In-Home Tutoring in Brooklyn, Ohio

-SchoolTutoring Academy’s tutoring programs for Brooklyn students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Brooklyn, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Brooklyn City Schools is a small district with just one elementary school, one middle school, and one high school.
 The small size of the district means that each student receives the individualized attention that he or she needs in order to reach his or her maximum potential.
 Teachers and staff members take a vested interest in each student’s unique interests, abilities, and needs, and devise programs that help each student prepare for a successful life in college or the workplace.
 At each grade level, students are held to high, yet achievable expectations.